microsoft/Multiverso/next/yarn/zmq/README.md

-Multiverso-ZMQ-Yarn: Running multiverso job(use zmq to communicate) on Yarn clusters
+Multiverso-ZMQ-Yarn: Running multiverso job(use zmq to communicate) on Yarn clusters.
+Tested on Windows 8

 Dependency
 ==========